 You are expected to turn in a précis ten times during the semester.
-A précis is a short (1-2 pages single-spaced) written reflection on the week's readings.
+A précis is a short (1-2 pages singlespaced) written reflection on the week's readings.
 An effective précis does the following: provides a concise summary of the reading(s), identifies and accurately articulates core argument(s), and provides a cogent and logical discussion of the content of the text(s).
 A sample précis will be provided in Carmen.

-Précis are due Wednesday evening before noon and should be submitted through Carmen.
-An additional hard copy should be brought to class that day.
-On some weeks, you may be asked to share your précis hard copy with colleagues in class as part of group work.
-It is essential that you bring it to class!
+Précis are due Wednesday before noon and should be submitted through Carmen.
+On some weeks, you may be asked to share a précis hard copy with colleagues in class as part of group work.
 Précis are graded on the usual grading scale.